q Oracle DATAPUMP utility – Expdp | Impdp

 q To taka row level export

-dumpfile=emprows.dmp logfile=emprows.log tables=hr.employees query=\"where
+[oracle@dbserver]$ expdp directory=datapump dumpfile=emprows.dmp logfile=emprows.log tables=hr.employees query=\"where department_id=10\"

-q To Import a Row
+q To Import a row level

 [oracle@dbserver]$ impdp directory=datapump